Glennis Grace: Arrested for supermarket fight

 On February 12, 2022, Grace was arrested along with two other persons on suspicion of a fight with adult supermarket employees in the Jumbo supermarket at the Westerstraat in Amsterdam.
 Her 15-year-old son had told her a supermarket employee had pushed him.
 His 15-year-old friend confirmed this, but unfortunately, they had not told the truth.
 Her son had misbehaved and he refused to stop vaping inside.
 He was asked to leave.
 He refused, got pushed and hurt his face.
 He came home with his face covered in blood.
 Grace went to the store with her boyfriend at that time and the two boys.
 She had told her son's friend to call his father, because he claimed he got hit too.
 His father was at the store with two others.
 The court found no communication on her phone, apart from communication with her boyfriend at that time.
 Without talking to each other, they went into the store and it turned into a fight.
 She was kept in custody for three days, after which she was released on February 15, 2022.
 She was formally charged on February 22, 2022.
 The same day, two new suspects were arrested.

 She was sentenced to 200 hours of community service on November 9, 2022, for the group fight, but she was acquitted of assault.
 The whole incident was captured on security cameras, which were thoroughly investigated by the court.
-She was shown on security cameras giving a push or slap with an open hand to the manager who she thought had had hurt her son and had caused him to come home covered in blood.
+She was shown on security cameras giving a push or slap with an open hand to the manager who she thought had hurt her son and had caused him to come home covered in blood.
 In February, the victims claimed that she had caused no pain or harm.
 In April and October, they wanted to change that statement, but the judges didn't allow that.
 The money claims of the victims were also denied.
-She had decided to go to go the supermarket and during her questioning she had mentioned she felt responsible for the incident.
+She had decided to go to the supermarket and during her questioning she had mentioned she felt responsible for the incident.